nmusgrave/Conducere/README.md

-# Conducere: An Applicaiton of Music Learning
+# Conducere: An Application of Music Learning

 ## Use